enkidevs/curriculum/sql/dql/aggregate-queries/group-by-clause.md

 ---
 ## Practice

-We have a table called pokemon.
-Two of its fields are:
+We have a table called `pokemon`.
+In this table there are two fields:
-`is_default` - it can be either true or false
+ - `is_default` - Boolean
-`name`
+ - `name` - String (name of the pokemon)

-We want to know how many pokemon are (not) default:
+We want to count pokemon are **not** default.
+Fill in the blanks to complete this query:
 ```
 SELECT ???(name),???
 FROM pokemon